TyKo0707/internship_application/README.md

 - Our goal now is to find which shape of the grid is the worst as k increases and to understand which value of k is the tipping point.
     - As k increases, the number of additional steps becomes smaller.
-The smaller the number of extra steps, the harder it is for the algorithm to fill the square grid (justify) (Fig. 4).
+The smaller the number of extra steps, the harder it is for the algorithm to fill the square grid.
+(Fig. 4).
+    - Proof for this is omitted; just imagine an example: grid 1000, 1000, and k=50; after the first moves, you start to make additional steps too slowly, and this leads to 26M moves to cover the grid.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/05c99b30-a54f-427c-8d07-ce7f22d1724d" width="750" title="frequency_by_k">